euwbah/musescore-xen-tuner/README.md

 ### Tuning configuration overview

-A tuning/notation system consists of the following parts:
+A tuning/notation system configuration is specified in plaintext, and consists of the following parts:

 1. [Reference note](#simple-example) e.g. `A4: 440`
 2. [Nominals](#simple-example) & equave size